Oluwadamilola-Ajumobi/Call-Centre-KPI-Visualization-/README.md

 2. Average speed of answer in seconds
 3. Total number of calls answered and the total number of calls abandoned
 4. The overall customer satisfaction rating between 1 - 5
+5. The average speed of answer i.e time taken to asnwer a call (in seconds)
+6.